tweedge/ru-ok/README.md

 ## Methodology

-To get a better sense of the global situation, I elected to use [RIPE Atlas](https://atlas.ripe.net/) to run some active measurements against each domain targeted by the IT ARMY of Ukraine Telegram.
+To get a better sense of the global situation, I elected to use [RIPE Atlas](https://atlas.ripe.net/) to run some active measurements against each domain or IP targeted by the IT ARMY of Ukraine Telegram, and did so from `2022-02-27` to `2022-05-30`.

 Why RIPE Atlas?
 Atlas is a project by [RIPE NCC](https://www.ripe.net/) is a global network of probes that measure Internet connectivity and reachability, providing a deep understanding of the state of the Internet.
 Probes are hosted by ordinary people on their regular home or business network - I am a probe host, as are my parents - and can be used by contributors to run a handful of connectivity tests (ex. ping, traceroute, DNS lookups) against any internet-accessible host.
 Very importantly, this gives us a view of the internet from the probe's connection without using a VPN (unless the entire network the probe is on is being tunneled through one, which is generally unlikely).